With the help of volunteers, we are creating eco-friendly, off-grid facilities to optimise our living-working environment.

 Help with Eco project

-Other/future help may include decorating, collecting firewood, an outdoor fire heated shower, vegetable garden and upgrading the tool shed!
-Eventually we will build the Earthship!
+Other help may include decorating, collecting firewood, building an outdoor fire heated shower, roof construction, vegetable gardens, hedge laying and renovating the tool shed!

 Help required: 5 hours per day, 5 days per week.